 An employee incentive program motivates staff to sell more, provide a more positive customer experience, and increase their knowledge to promote a certain product.
 With an incentive program, employees will better manage themselves, going above and beyond to learn more information about what your restaurant offers, and provide better customer service.

 Be sure to recognize both effort and performance, and recognize everyone participating in the incentive program, not only the winners.
+There are many different options for employee benefits or performance programs, so be sure to check them out!

 The restaurant industry has an incredibly high turnover rate.
 In a fast-paced, stressful environment, a little praise can go a long way.
 Use positive reinforcement to communicate your appreciation to employees.
 Let them know that their hard work and efforts are being noticed.
 If an employee feels unappreciated, they will stop doing their best work and sales will suffer.
 Ensure staff continue to do their best work with positive comments throughout the day.
 When employees are praised for their work, they'll be more motivated to keep doing their best.
 You could verbally thank an employee at a staff meeting, to recognize their efforts; write a note and personally hand it to them; or even have an Employee of the Month program.